l-adic/ttc/docs/README.md

 ## Deployment Flow.

-The `Operator` deploys the contracts and submits the address to the `Monitor` service.
+The `Operator` deploys the TTC contract and submits the address to the `Monitor` service.
 This spawns an event monitor loop looking for contract updates in the `TTC` contract.
-The loop will run until the termination criteria is realized, either
+The loop will run until the termination criteria is met, so either
  - The contract is ready for proof generation
  - The proof request has timed out (after 250 blocks)
+ - It is manually killed

 <p align="center">
   <img src="./flow1.drawio.png" width="500" title="hover text">